New Constructions of Optimal Binary LCD Codes: Preliminaries

 An $[n,k]$ linear code $C$ over $\mathbb{F}_q$ is called {\em self-orthogonal} if $C \subseteq C^{\bot}$ and {\em self-dual} if $C = C^{\bot}$.
-A linear code $C$ is called {\em linear complementary dual} (LCD for short) if $C \cap C^{\bot} = \{\bm{0}_n\}$, where $\bm{0}_n$ denotes the zero vector of lenth $n$.
+A linear code $C$ is called {\em linear complementary dual} (LCD for short) if $C \cap C^{\bot} = \{\bm{0}_n\}$, where $\bm{0}_n$ denotes the zero vector of length $n$.
 In particular, codes over $\mathbb{F}_2$ are called {\em binary codes}.
-A binary code is called {\em even-like} if the weights of all codewords are even and {\em odd-like} otherwise.
-If an odd-like binary LCD code with odd-like dual, this code is called {\em $LCD_{o,o}$}.
-The notion of $LCD_{e,o}$, $LCD_{o,e}$ and $LCD_{e,e}$ can be defined similarly.
-Obviously there is no binary even-like LCD code with even-like dual and hence there is no $LCD_{e,e}$ code.
+A binary code is called {\em even-like} if the weights of all codewords are even, and {\em odd-like} otherwise.
+An odd-like binary LCD code with odd-like dual is denoted by {\em $\LCDoo$}.
+The notion of $\LCDeo$, $\LCDoe$ and $\LCDee$ can be defined similarly.
+Obviously there is no binary even-like LCD code with even-like dual and hence there is no $\LCDee$ code.